artefactual/atom-docs/user-manual/glossary/glossary.rst

   Print icon
     An icon of a printer is located in the :term:`title bar` of the View Physical storage and Search/Advanced Search results screen.
-Clicking the icon will allow the user to print out a report - the page display will be rendered in a simple black and white for easier printing.
+Clicking the icon will take the user to a print preview page (simple black and white).
+Go to the browser tabs and select file, from the drop-down list select print.
 See :ref:`Reports/printing <reports-printing>`.

   Publication status
     The publication status of a record, which can be set to either :term:`draft